RahulSamana/MakeFile_For_C_CPP/README.md

 # MakeFile_For_C_CPP

-This is a generic makefile for Projects with multiple C and CPP Files
+- This generic makefile template can be directly used for C/C++ projects building and configured based on customised requirements.